The thermal backreaction of a scalar field in de Sitter spacetime. II. Spectrum enhancement and holography: Introduction

 In this paper, we take advantage of the new metric that retains its FLRW form, interpret it as a quasi–dS spacetime, and propose two distinct physical applications.
 The starting point is the scalar equation of motion (eom), which in conformal-time coordinates acquires a Whittaker form rather than the usual Bessel form.
 We then quantize the scalar field and discuss its normalization condition, which can be viewed as an extension of its analogue in de Sitter spacetime.
 By requiring the solution to be asymptotically equivalent to the Bunch–Davies vacuum towards the future boundary, we establish a non-trivial connection between the two bases and thereby set up the framework on which the remainder of the paper is built.

 The first application focuses on an effective inflaton description sourcing the quasi–dS background and resulting in a scale-dependent curvature power spectrum.
 This framework is physically meaningful only in a specific regime that includes the case of a massless minimally coupled test field.
 In particular, we obtain a blue-tilted scalar spectrum characterized by a spectral index $n_S \sim 2$.
-This suggests that thermal backreaction could play a role in facilitating a transition between the slow-roll regime and a transient phase relevant for primordial black hole (PBH) formation \cite{Motohashi2020}.
+We argue that the resulting spectrum arises only for modes exiting the horizon during a later phase of inflation and should therefore not be identified with the nearly scale-invariant spectrum observed on CMB scales.
+This suggests that thermal backreaction could play a role in facilitating a transition between the slow-roll regime and a transient phase relevant for primordial black hole (PBH) formation \cite{Motohashi2020, Kristiano2022}.
+For a recent review on observational evidence of PBH formation we refer to \cite{Carr2023}.
 At leading order, the resulting dynamics resemble the family of constant-roll models first studied in \cite{Starobinsky2018}.